 While classic symmetry defines countless large-scale courtyard gardens, in London, where outdoor space is decidedly compact, we utilise contemporary garden design asymmetry to fully extend usable zones and increase a paramount sense of greater depth.
 By designing distinct, alternating elevations, diagonal focal points and contrasting colour palettes, we layer pivotal sightlines to augment both available courtyard space and our spatial perception, and dynamise inherently static site outlines.
 Whether starkly minimalist, exuberantly luscious, or eclectically mixed, a progressive garden design approach refines and interacts with modern courtyards' solid, walled backdrops by innately highlighting and balancing their perimeters to elevate a site's distinctive qualities within its autonomous enclosure.

 The boundary walls of courtyard gardens, attached to new-build or renovated London homes, present a seclusion irony – typifying lack of privacy in urbanised locations amid municipal height restrictions, and this inner-city conundrum is often alleviated by wood construction.
 Unlike courtyard garden ideas for internal spaces, coastal, rural and commercial locations, private estates, and spiritual temples, where unbounded architectural freedom enables essential privacy, in urban courtyard settings, we resort to timber resourcefulness in heightening courtyard garden walls and our clients' sense of refuge by designing bespoke cladding.
 Given UK's profusion of specimen plant nurseries, we instantly green up peripheral zones with dense evergreen foliage, deciduous pleached hedges and fast-growing, tall woody perennials which soften courtyard gardens' continua of vertical hardscape.

-Traditionally paved, courtyard gardens portray permanence like no other outdoor space genre, and with a vast range of porcelain tiles available, we're able to imaginatively advance, expand and strengthen this attribute.
+Traditionally paved, courtyard gardens portray permanence like no other outdoor living genre, and with a vast range of porcelain tiles available, we're able to imaginatively advance, expand and strengthen this attribute.
 Courtyard stone surfaces largely depict colour, pattern and texture, forming a continuous hard expanse, and while numerous London courtyard gardens are often fairly small, we develop original design ideas to form directional layouts and extend courtyard outline perspectives.
 By utilising oversized elements and exceptionally long material lengths to magnify the allotted space, while fusing natural stone, tiles and polished concrete with artificial grass, wood decking and embedded strip lights, we diffuse monotony, lead the eye across central sightlines and promote greater design versatility in visually linking courtyard gardens into their contemporary homes.